 Why did you decide to pursue a graduate degree?

-Before beginning my MSc, I spent four years at the Princess Margaret Centre as a clinical research analyst.
-Working in that environment gave me the practical skills I needed to implement clinical research and helped me realize that I wanted to be able to ask and answer my own research questions.
-I decided to pursue a graduate degree so that I would have the advanced methodological training I needed to be an independent researcher.
+Before beginning my graduate studies, I spent four years at the Princess Margaret Hospital as a clinical research analyst.
+Working in that environment gave me the practical skills I needed to implement research and helped me realise the potential of research to drive social action.
+I decided to pursue a graduate career to build the knowledge, skills, and professional identity to ask and answer action-oriented research questions in partnership with community.

 What is it specifically, that your program offers, that attracted you?

 The best surprise about UBC was the breadth of opportunities that the school offers to its graduate students.
-In less than two years, I was both a mentee and a mentor, became a member of the BC Pain Research Network and the Women's Health Research Cluster, adjudicated the Multidisciplinary Undergraduate Research Conference, participated in the 3 Minute Thesis competition, and completed training to become an Associate of the Center for the Integration of Research, Teaching and Learning.
+Within the first two years of my training, I was both a mentee and a mentor, became a member of the Women’s Health Research Institute and Women's Health Research Cluster, adjudicated the Multidisciplinary Undergraduate Research Conference, participated in the 3 Minute Thesis competition, and completed training to become an Associate of the Center for the Integration of Research, Teaching and Learning.
 Each of these experiences provided me with skills that surpass traditional graduate education and better equip me to generate and mobilize knowledge within and outside of academia.

 What aspects of your life or career before now have best prepared you for your UBC graduate program?